Renato66/auto-label/README.md

 ### Repo Token

-Repo token is provided automaticly by github just need to add
+Repo token is provided automatically by GitHub; just need to add

 ```
 repo-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-#### Change bot apperance
+#### Change bot appearance

 If you want to change who added the labels, you can provide a user token